Careers at Havern

 Qualifications and Competencies:

-Bachelor’s degree in special education, Master’s degree preferred
+Bachelor’s degree in elementary or special education, Master’s degree preferred

 Commitment to the mission and philosophy of Havern School